oracle/cluster-api-provider-oci/docs/src/gs/create-workload-cluster.md

 # Create a workload cluster

+## Workload Cluster Templates

+The workload cluster templates can be downloaded from the [latest released artifacts][latest-release].

+## Workload Cluster Parameters

 The following Oracle Cloud Infrastructure (OCI) configuration parameters are available when creating a workload cluster on OCI:

 | Parameter                      | Default Value       | Description                                                                                                                                                                                                                                                                                                                                                                                               |